harakeke-2024/two-truths-and-a-lie/two-truths.md

 ## Darragh Carraher

-- I like snowboarding
+- I can backflip
-- I like martial arts
+- I can drift a car
-- I like rude people
+- I can manu

 ## Celia Scott-Will-Harknett

 - I love the ocean
+- I can backflip
 - I drink lots of tea
-- I can backflip